 - If you have a gas burner, then hold the Poblano over the open flame until it becomes blistered on all sides.
-If you don't have a gas burner, place all 4 Poblanos on a baking sheet and place under the broiler of the oven.
+If you don't have a gas burner, place all 4 Poblanos on a baking sheet and place under the broiler in the oven.
 Turn over until each side becomes blistered.
-Immediate place in a brown paper bag and fold the top.
-Or you can put in a large bowl and cover tightly with saran wrap.
-Meanwhile have oven pre heated to 350.
+Keep an eye on them because this only takes a few minutes.Place the blistered poblanos in a large bowl and cover tightly with plastic wrap for 5 minutes.

-- Let Poblanos steam for about 5 minutes in the bag, then remove and place on a cutting board.
-Most of the skin should be peeling off, remove all the skin from the Poblano.
+- Preheat oven to 350° F.Remove poblanos and place on a cutting board.
+Remove the outer skin from each poblano.
 Carefully cut a small slit down the side and remove all the seeds.

-- Mix in a bowl the Salsa Chicken, Greek Yogurt, and ½ cup of the shredded Mexican Cheese.
-You can add a little bit of salt and pepper to taste.
+- In a bowl, mix the cooked Salsa Chicken, Greek Yogurt, and ½ cup of shredded Mexican Cheese.
+Taste to see if any salt or pepper is needed.

-- Carefully spoon about a ½ cup of the mixture into each Poblano pepper then place in a baking dish.
+- Carefully spoon about a 1/2 cup of the mixture into each Poblano pepper then place in a casserole dish.
 Once all the peppers are filled, use the remaining cheese and sprinkle on top.

-- Bake uncovered for about 10 minutes, then turn the broiler on.
-Broil until cheese becomes a nice golden brown, about 2 minutes.
+- Bake for 10 minutes, then turn the broiler on.
+Broil until the cheese becomes a nice golden brown, about 2 minutes.
 Serve with extra salsa on top.